Business Rates Enforcement - 2 Routes - Magistrates Court or Civil Court

 (1) North Somerset DC v Honda Motor Europe Ltd EWHC 1505 (QB) (‘Somerset v Honda’).
 North Somerset DC sought judgment for unpaid Business Rates against 2 car companies using the Royal Portbury Docks for the import and expert of vehicles, as well as against a property owner who developed office premises on a business park.

 (2) Rossendale Borough Council v Hurstwood Properties (A) Limited; Wigan Council v Property Alliance Group Limited EWHC 3461 (Ch) ('Rossendale').
 Rossendale BC and Wigan BC challenged a Business Rates mitigation/avoidance scheme in the High Court of Justice, Chancery Division, Liverpool District Registry.
+This case was subsequently appealed to the Supreme Court: Hurstwood Properties (A) Ltd v Rossendale BC UKSC 16.

 As to why 2 alternative routes are available for recovery for Business Rates, Lloyd LJ in Ashfield Nominees said, at paragraph 16: